onmyway133/awesome-online-earning/README.md

 ## Research

 - [Ask wonder](https://askwonder.com/) Just let us know what you're working on and within minutes we'll scale up a research team to get at the heart of what you're looking for.
+- [Pinecone reserach](https://members.pineconeresearch.com/#/Homepage) Be the first to test and review emerging concepts for a variety of products and services

 ## Review